 “The SNAP program is designed specifically for Moore County residents whom receive government financial assistance such as; WIC, Food Stamps, Section 8 housing, or Medicaid.
 In order to qualify for SNAP you will need to provide proof of the assistance, be approved by SNVC prior to your appointment, be over 18 years of age and certify you live in Moore County NC.”

 Now, the site specifies that pricing is subsidized by Moore county through a statewide program to “promote spaying and neutering.”
 Click here to read more.
-Additionally, go here to complete the application for assistance.
+You can apply for assistance here.

 Pet Food Banks/Pantries